simon-ritchie/apysc/docstring_markdowns/apysc/_display/line_color_interface.md

 ### `_initialize_line_color_if_not_initialized` method docstring

-Initialize line_color attribute if that value is not initialized yet.
+Initialize the line_color attribute if this interface does not initialize it yet.

 ### `_make_snapshot` method docstring